DevArrowsmith/cv/readme.md

 Twentysix | December 2021 - Present

-I deliver frontend solutions as part of a close multidisciplinary team.
+Twentysix is a digital agency with a diverse portfolio of clients.
+I help deliver frontend solutions as part of a multidisciplinary team.

 Responsibilities:

+- Contribute to projects such as new website builds and redesigns.
+I act as the primary frontend developer for a current new build.
+- Complete Business-as-Usual (BAU) work such as bugfixes, minor changes and new features.
+- Work with a variety of frameworks such as React, Vue and Bootstrap.
+Learn new technologies as required.
-- Implement designs to specification, as defined in Jira tickets and Xd / Figma designs.
+- Implement designs and behaviors to specification, as defined in Jira tickets and XD/Figma templates.
-- Follow accessibility best practices.
-Raise accessibility concerns.
+- Follow accessibility best practices and raise accessibility concerns.
-- Utilise a variety of contemporary & legacy frameworks including React, Vue, Handlebars, Bootstrap & JQuery.
-- Create CMS templates to test frontend solutions (Optimisely, Strapi, Umbraco).
-- Follow project-specific Git protocols.
-Maintain a succinct and descriptive commit history for user-friendly version control.
+- Work with the Backend team to define interfaces between the frontend and CMS/APIs.
+- Participate in refinements, estimations and planning meetings (internal and client-facing).
+- Assist colleagues with technical and other issues.
+- Help onboard new starters.
+- Attend interviews for new developers.
 - Perform code reviews.
-- Communicate openly with the project manager and wider team, promptly raising questions and issues.
-- Participate in refinements, estimations and planning meetings (internal and client-facing).
+- Create documentation to facilitate project handover.
 - Host team rituals such as stand-ups and retrospectives.
-- Engage in discussions about upcoming technologies and process improvements.
-- Help onboard new starters.
-- Assist colleagues with technical issues.
-- Organize ~fortnightly Lunch & Learns.

 <br/>